-Details are still scarce about Project Y719 by Oceanco, except that at 117m, she is the shipyard’s largest contract to date as well as being the largest yacht currently under construction in the Netherlands.
-The five-deck yacht features a steel hull and aluminium superstructure.
+At 117m, Project Y719 by Oceanco is scheduled for delivery in the Spring of 2022.
+She is the shipyard’s largest contract to date as well as being the largest yacht currently under construction in the Netherlands.
+The five-deck yacht features a steel hull and aluminium

 - Project Black Shark